kelpsyberry/proc-bitfield/README.md

 ```

 ### `const fn` support ([generated](https://docs.rs/proc-bitfield/latest/proc_bitfield/example/struct.ConstAccessors.html))

+**NOTE: For now, `const struct`s are disabled as const trait functionality has been removed from the standard library in order to be reworked.
+For more info, read <https://github.com/rust-lang/rust/pull/110393>**.
+The original description follows.

 By using `const struct`, all getters and setters will be declared as `const fn`s:
 ```rust